Information for Students on Financial Aid

 - the exit counselling information the University collects and provides to servicers.

 We know there are more costs to think about while studying in the UK than just your tuition fees.
-If you need information about the price of study books and supplies, room and board, transportation and any other additional costs, please see our Living costs page.
+If you need information about the cost of study books and supplies, room and board, transportation and any other additional costs, please see our Living costs page.
 Occasionally, there may be additional costs for your course.
 If so, these will be outlined to you by your department.

 For information about the University's refund policy, please see our Policies and Regulations page.
 Requirements for the return of Title IV funds are published in the University's Return to Title IV (R2T4) Policy (see Related documents on this page).